Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition.md

 This perspective examines how co-option affects the material infrastructure and transmission channels of information systems.

 - **Network Integration:** Co-option involves the strategic absorption of nodes (influencers, platforms, communities) and edges (communication channels) from the rival system into the dominant system's network.
 Rather than isolating the rival, the dominant system creates new connections that redirect information flow toward itself. **The key insight is that by absorbing a node, the dominant system leverages network effects to replace the node's contents** - the node's connections to the dominant system's network begin to influence what information flows through it, gradually transforming its function and output.
+In R/J/A terms, this is the absorption of **repeaters** (transmission mechanisms) and their transformation to serve the dominant system's propagation needs.
 - **Resource Redirection:** The dominant system captures attention, material support, and cognitive resources that might otherwise flow to the rival system, but does so by offering a "home" for these resources within its own framework.
 - **Observable Effects:** The network becomes more centralized around the dominant system, with former rival nodes now acting as bridges or amplifiers for the dominant system's messages.
 The rival system may lose its distinct network identity as its components become integrated into the dominant system's infrastructure.